smart-on-fhir/api-server/README.md

 * Configure your MongoDB location with `grails.mongo`

 ## Using
-Add new data to the server via HTTP POST.
+Add new data to the server via HTTP PUT or POST.
 For example, with default authentication settings and a server running at http://localhost:8080, you can add a new Diagnostic Order via:

 ```